Session Expired

 AI Legislation Is Accelerating

-State legislatures introduced more than 2,154 AI-related bills in 2026 — roughly ten times the number seen just three years ago.
+As of 2026, 2,191 AI-related bills have been published across U.S. state legislatures — roughly ten times the number seen just three years ago.
 These interactive charts track the full scope of AI regulation's explosive growth, from a handful of early bills in 2016 to the most active legislative year on record.

 Live Data · Updated Daily All 50 States 2016 – 2026 Historical Data